 3. La Raclette TEFAL

 The previous two are classic French cookware.
 This one does not necessarily qualify as cookware, yet you will see it pop up on many French tables in the winter months.
-Again, expensive versions are sold at gourmet kitchen stores in the U.S. My favorite Raclette machine is made by TEFAL (you can find it online when ordering from a Canadian store.)
+Again, more sophisticated versions, like this Swissmar, are sold at gourmet kitchen stores in the U.S. My favorite Raclette machine is made by TEFAL.
 If you have never tried throwing an impromptu Raclette party for friends in the winter, I highly recommend it!
 Melted Raclette cheese, cold cuts, condiments, a few sliced vegetables, boiled potatoes, a good dry wine, and a green salad.
 How bad can it be?

 Let’s continue with our small kitchen accessory collection…

 Manufactured in the Savoie region since the late 19th century, the Opinel folding knife is still a classic, sturdy, basic and efficient.
 It is also versatile, and can be used at home, or during a picnic.
 It traditionally comes in the traditional natural-colored wood handle version; but in recent years, marketing has kicked in, and bright colors have popped up.
 Mine (in the original color) was purchased in Chamonix, many picnics ago.
 I always bring it on trips, securely packed at the bottom of my suitcase.
 I have never met a French cheese I did not want to sample, while exploring Paris, Nice, or Toulouse.
 If Homeland Security have spotted it when scanning my bags, they have never seemed to bother.
 When I opened the French Girl in Seattle boutique on this website, recently, I *had* to mention l’Opinel!